The lockdown exercise rules for England have been in place since the third lockdown was announced in January to prevent households mixing socially.

 Both indoor and outdoor gyms, leisure centres of all kinds, all swimming pools, race tracks, tennis courts and golf courses are all closed during lockdown.
 This means that any outdoor exercise has to take place in either your own private garden, only with members of your household or support bubble, or it must happen in a public outdoor space.

 Exercise on roads and footpaths is also allowed but cyclists should follow local guidance around suitable routes, as per normal.

-In all areas, it’s really important to follow social distancing regulations and keep a 2-metre distance from anyone.
-If you’re exercising in a busier public space, where 2-metre social distancing can’t be maintained, some experts are advising runners and others to wear a mask outdoors.
+In all areas, it’s important to follow social distancing regulations and keep a 2-metre distance from anyone.
+If you’re exercising in a busier public space, where 2-metre social distancing can’t be maintained, some experts are advising runners and others to wear a mask outside.

 Who can you work out with?

-However, the general guidance for the January lockdown is to stay at home wherever possible and avoid any unnecessary contact with people outside your own household.
-This means that anyone looking to go for a walk, run or cycle with someone they don’t live with needs to take into account their own risk from Covid-19.
+However, the general guidance for the third lockdown is to ‘stay at home’ except for essential reasons, avoiding any unnecessary contact with people from outside your own household.
+This means that anyone going for a walk, run or cycle with someone they don’t live with needs to take their own and others’ risk from Covid-19 into account.

 To make sure that these rules are being followed, police have been authorised to increase the fines they give out during lockdown to anyone they believe is not following the rules.